 An Evaluation Committee ("Committee") will be appointed by SCDOT to review the Proposals.
 The voting committee members will be comprised of SCDOT employees.
-The committee may consult with SCDOT employees, Project stakeholders and/or outside consultants In addition, SCDOT will assemble a group of resource members having expertise in the various disciplines required by the Project including FHWA.
+The committee may consult with SCDOT employees, Project stakeholders and/or outside consultants having expertise in the various disciplines required by the Project including FHWA.